Sneak Peek – Marked

 He stepped out of the jungle, directly in my line of sight, and watched me.
 He was ethereal.
 Beautiful in a way I couldn’t explain.
 Like something from myth.
 Something magical.

 Before our arrival, there had been no registered civilization on this planet.
 Just wild weather and obsidian trees.
 Glass.
 Storms so violent nothing could survive their fury.
-Scanners never penetrated far enough into the dense atmosphere to send data back to NFI, Nova Frontier Initiative.
+Scanners never penetrated far enough into the dense atmosphere to send reliable data back to NFI, Nova Frontier Initiative.
 The corporation that funded our research.
 That was why they’d sent us.
-To land on the ground and catalogue what we found.
-An exploratory mission to determine if there was anything on this planet worth taking, mining, stealing or selling.
+To determine if there was anything on this planet worth taking, mining, stealing or selling.

 I had a feeling this male was not going to take kindly to what my corporate employers had planned for his home world.